gio54321/pulsar-distro-guide/README.md

 Make sure that the I/Q cloud is neither too small or saturated (it should be approximately like in the picture above).
 If it's not, tweack the RF/IF/BB gains until you reach a good I/Q amplitude (see above).

 ## Conversion
-When the recording is complete you have to convert the _.bin_ file to a _.fil_ file (format that is used by professional pulsar hunting softwares).
+When the recording is complete you have to convert the _.bin_ file to a _.fil_ file (format that is used by professional pulsar analysis softwares like presto or sigproc).
-In order to do that there is another graphical tool to do it: just type in the terminal
+In order to do that just type in the terminal
 ```
 bin2fil
 ```